EU to unveil 2040 climate goal with controversial 'net' cuts

 Environmental groups have criticised this because it is unclear how this will be achieved.
 Therefore, Greenpeace and other NGOs have called on the commission and member states to agree to a text separating actual emission reduction figures from net reduction.

-Otherwise, "it looks like we'll get a target that's hiding much lower emissions cuts behind some dodgy accounting based on magic wands to make the pollution disappear." said Greenpeace EU climate campaigner Silvia Pastorelli in a statement.
+Otherwise, "it looks like we'll get a target that's hiding much lower emissions cuts behind some dodgy accounting based on magic wands to make the pollution disappear," said Greenpeace EU climate campaigner Silvia Pastorelli in a statement.

 The EU's Scientific Advisory Board has recommended a full phase-out of coal, gas and oil.
 This is to ensure climate targets are met.